snrnats/doc-centre/docfx_project/pro/api/includes/_manifest_consignments_from_query.md

 ```
 </div>

 Once you've created a consignment, allocated it to a carrier service and printed labels for it, you're ready to manifest it.
 To manifest a consignment, use the **[Manifest Consignments From Query](https://docs.electioapp.com/#/api/ManifestConsignmentsFromQuery)** endpoint.
-In the context of SortedPRO, the term "manifesting" refers to collating, formatting and transmitting the consignment data to the carriers.
+In the context of SortedPRO, the term "manifesting" refers to collating, formatting and transmitting the consignment data to carriers.

 The **Manifest Consignments From Query** endpoint enables you to use a query to select consignments to be manifested.
 Once PRO has added those consignments to a manifest and queued the data to be sent, the **Manifest Consignments From Query** endpoint returns a `Message` detailing how many consignments met the terms of the query, how many of those consignments were successfully queued, and how many could not be queued.